-5.4.4 EMPLOYMENT SELF SUFFICIENCY
+5.4.3 Employment Self Sufficiency

-The employment self sufficiency has been produced based on the final lot yield generated from the Broome North District Development Plan.
+The employment self sufficiency for the original DSP report was produced based on the final lot yield generated from the Brome North District Structure Plan.
+The assessment has not been amended as part of the Amendment No.2 update.